Flag Denmark

 a.
 Starting a Business

 Starting a business in Denmark?
-You’re lucky because this place is famous for being super welcoming for business types.
-You’ve got simple startup steps, rules that make sense, and all the back-up you need to get your gig off the ground.
-According to the experts at the World Bank, Denmark is a relatively easy place to do business compared to many other European countries.
+You’re lucky because this place is renowned for being extremely welcoming to business professionals.
+You’ve got simple startup steps, rules that make sense, and all the backup you need to get your gig off the ground.
+According to the World Bank’s experts, Denmark is a relatively easy place to do business compared to many other European countries.

 • Legal Structures: Entrepreneurs from abroad have several options for setting up their businesses, including operating as a sole proprietor, establishing a private limited company (ApS), or forming a public limited company (A/S).
-They have to weigh factors such as the level of risk they are willing to take, the amount of capital they need to start, and who will be in charge.
+They must weigh factors such as the level of risk they are willing to take, the amount of capital required to start, and who will be in charge.

 • Registration Process: Kick-starting a company in Denmark is easy.
-You can do it all online via the Danish Business Authority’s site.
+You can complete all tasks online via the Danish Business Authority’s website.
 You must obtain a Central Business Registration (CVR) number and register for VAT.

-• Start-up Denmark Program: Non-EU/EEA entrepreneurs with fresh business concepts that promise significant growth and global reach should give this program a once-over.
+• Start-up Denmark Program: Non-EU/EEA entrepreneurs with innovative business concepts that promise significant growth and global reach should consider this program.
 It provides as many as three creators the green light to pack up, move over, and kick off their start-up adventure in Denmark.
 But heads up—if you’re thinking about launching a restaurant, a retail joint, a little biz, or an import/export gig, this ain’t the program for you.
 Danish Business Authority

 b.
 Key Industries for Investment